-This itinerary, away from the traffic and any kind of air pollution, crosses the Apennines ridge characterised by an amusing alternation of ascents and descents.
-The route is mainly on dirt roads and never too difficult to ride with an e-bike: five stages with an elevation gain over 1,000mt and one below 1,000mt.
+This itinerary, away from traffic and any kind of air pollution, crosses the Apennines ridge characterized by an exciting alternation of ascents and descents.
+The route is mainly on dirt roads, technically never too difficult (no singletrack) to ride but challenging if considering the elevation gain : 4 stages with an elevation gain over 1000mt and 3 below 1000mt.

 Day 1 Ravenna